All Episodes

 I mean, for the New York Posse members, I mean, it's totally wild.

-You go in there to vote.
+You go there to vote.

 They don't ask anything.

-You can't even really challenge the votes now because of the way the election system works with the bipartisan board of elections.
+You can't even really challenge the votes now because of the way the election system works with the bipartisan Board of Elections.

-They can kind of cancel each other's vote out in order to proceed with any type of questioning of a ballot.
+They can kind of cancel each other's vote out in order to like proceed with any type of questioning of a ballot.

 And I think a lot of people are hoping, you know, that President Trump can get this done.